ehuan2/HTN-Goose-Counter/README.md

 # HTN-Goose-Counter
 Hi!
 This is the public repository for our upcoming Hack the North workshop focused on Docker.
+Lets have fun!